 Driving after hip replacement surgery is something we all look forward to.
-Finally, you're mobile and independent but be careful, there are a number of things that will seriously affect your ability to drive safely.
+Finally, you're mobile and independent and able to get out and about when you want.
+Isn't it great not to be dependent on others?

 You should not drive after hip replacement surgery if you are taking narcotic (opiate based) medication.
 In most countries it is illegal.
 If you are on any other medication then your surgeon will advise you when it is safe for you to drive.
 As people react differently to hip pain relief medication you must tell your doctor about any side affects you experience.
 He can then factor this in when giving you advice.